Shikshita1/Shikshita1/README.md

 - 👋 Hi, I’m Shikshita Bhandari.
 - 👀 I’m interested in coding in environmental science.
 - 🌱 I’m currently pursuing MS in Environmental Engineering.
-- 💞️ I’m looking to collaborate on any project related to water resources planning.
+- 💞️ I’m looking to collaborate on any project related to environmental data and models (Water resources, Climate, Atmosphere etc).
 - 📫 How to reach me https://www.linkedin.com/in/shikshita-b-a85347a2/

 <!---